sirbaratusii/navyseals_ex/docs/COMMANDS.md

 - impulse 100
 Reloads the current weapon
 - impulse 101
-Alt-fire modes from M16-A2, MP5/MP5-SD
+Alt-fire modes from M16-A2, MP5/MP5-SD, PSG-1 and Barrett.
-- impulse 102
-Zooms with PSG-1/Barrett (Not in GL)
-- impulse 103
-Zooms out
 - impulse 104
 Crouching
 - impulse 200